HacerSalman/MovieSuggestion/README.md

 principle is followed by using a separate method for each process.

 ## Used technologies
-.Net 5, Entity Framework, AutoMapper, Pomelo, Repository Pattern, UnitOfWork, Nunit, Moq, MySql, Hangfire, Jwt, Swagger
+.Net 5, Entity Framework, AutoMapper, Pomelo, Repository Pattern, UnitOfWork, Nunit, Moq, MySql, Hangfire, Jwt, Swagger Fluent Api